SaeedBaig/saved-searcher-for-reddit/README.md

-# Saved Post Searcher For Reddit
+# Saved-Post Searcher For Reddit
 A simple app to search your saved Reddit posts (WIP)

 Compile with Nim >=1.6.10: